-Longsight Medical Practice and Manchester Health and Care Commissioning support The NHS Zero Tolerance Policy.
-This policy recognises the increasing problem of violence against staff working in the NHS and ensures that doctors and healthcare staff have a right to care for others without fear of being attacked or abused.
+The practice fully supports the NHS Zero Tolerance Policy.
+The aim of this policy is to tackle the increasing problem of violence against staff working in the NHS and ensures that doctors and their staff have a right to care for others without fear of being attacked or abused.

-We understand that when patients feel ill, they do not always act in a reasonable manner and will take this into consideration when trying to deal with a misunderstanding or complaint.
-We ask you to treat healthcare professionals and practice staff courteously and act reasonably.
+We understand that ill patients do not always act in a reasonable manner and will take this into consideration when trying to deal with a misunderstanding or complaint.
+We ask you to treat your doctors and their staff courteously and act reasonably.

-Such behaviour or verbal abuse causing distress and or constituting harassment will not be tolerated and could lead to the person being removed from the practice list.
-In extreme cases the police will be contacted if the patient is posing a threat to staff or others.
+However, aggressive behaviour, be it violent or verbal abusive, will not be tolerated and may result in you being removed from the Practice list and, in extreme cases, the Police will be contacted if an incident is taking place and the patient is posing a threat to staff or other patients.

 Removal from the practice list